 About 70% of adults older than 65 will need long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
-Many among those requiring senior care will have some type of cognitive decline or memory loss.
+Many who require senior care will have some type of cognitive decline or memory loss.
 In fact, nearly 50 million people worldwide have dementia, and about 10 million new cases are diagnosed each year, according to the World Health Organization.

 Assisted living and memory care facilities are two popular and fast-growing types of senior living, but what’s the difference between these two options?
-Before understanding how to decide between assisted living and memory care, it’s important to learn about the unique benefits each of these care options offer.
+Before deciding between assisted living and memory care, it’s important to learn about the unique benefits each care level offers.

 Assisted living communities may offer safety features like in-room emergency alert systems and daily check-ins.
-But for seniors with memory loss, increased safety is a top priority and major concern.
-This is because wandering, aggression, and falls are common but dangerous dementia behaviors.
+But for seniors with memory loss, increased safety is a major concern, as wandering, aggression, and falls are common but dangerous dementia behaviors.

-Amenities vary greatly from one community to the next, but some assisted living communities may offer:
+Amenities vary greatly from one community to the next, but many assisted living communities offer:

-Memory care communities may also offer amenities like enclosed courtyards or gardens to prevent wandering, spas or relaxation rooms, a library, arts and crafts studio, and more.
-Most importantly, memory care facilities feature unique layouts and design to help orient residents and reduce confusion.
+Memory care communities often feature many of these same amenities, but most importantly, you’ll find unique layouts and design features to help orient residents and reduce confusion.
 Design elements in memory care communities may include:

-Assisted living is designed for active seniors who may need some help with everyday tasks.
-With this demographic, assisted living communities offer plenty of opportunities for socialization for seniors.
-A wide-range of planned activities is often available to appeal to different interests, including exercise classes, book clubs, bingo, karaoke, outings, and more.
+Assisted living staff organize communities around active seniors who may need some help with everyday tasks.
+With this demographic in mind, assisted living offers plenty of social opportunities.
+Even better, a wide range of planned activities — including exercise classes, book clubs, games, bingo, karaoke, outings, and more — is often available to appeal to different interests.

-Memory care offers both group and individual activities and therapies for seniors with memory loss.
-Activities are designed to help seniors maintain cognitive skills, and are scheduled carefully to provide a sense of comfort and routine for residents.
+Memory care offers both group and individual activities and therapies specially designed for seniors with memory loss.
+Staff design activities to help maintain cognitive skills and schedule calendars carefully to provide a sense of comfort and routine for residents.

-Many memory care facilities provide personalized care featuring activities tailored to residents’ interests, and programs that often encompass all aspects of health — including physical, mental, and spiritual.
+Many memory care facilities provide personalized care, activities tailored to residents’ interests, and programs that often encompass all aspects of health: the physical, mental, and spiritual.

 Memory-enhancing therapies at memory care communities may include:

 Many factors affect the cost of assisted living and memory care, including location, room size, whether a space is shared, and what services are provided.
-Beyond that, costs are calculated a little differently for these two care types.
+Beyond that, costs are calculated a little differently for each care type.

-Older adults who are active, but need nutritious meals and help with daily activities such as bathing, dressing, or using the toilet, may benefit from assisted living.
-Seniors who wish for a convenient, maintenance-free lifestyle, with opportunities to stay engaged and connected with a community of like-minded peers may also enjoy the lifestyle at an assisted living community.
+Older adults who are active but may need nutritious meals and help with ADLs — such as bathing, dressing, or using the toilet — can benefit from assisted living.
+Seniors who wish for a convenient and maintenance-free lifestyle, with opportunities to stay engaged and connected with a community of like-minded peers, can also enjoy the lifestyle provided at an assisted living community.

 Some seniors with early- to middle-stage dementia may do well at an assisted living facility, but as the disease progresses and symptoms worsen, many families opt for memory care.
-The security and physical layout of memory care facilities provide a pleasant, safe environment that is easy to navigate and helps reduce confusion and agitation.
+The security and physical layout of memory care facilities provides for a pleasant, safe environment that is easy to navigate, which helps reduce confusion and agitation.

-Memory-enhancing therapies and specialized care help seniors with memory loss maintain their cognitive skills as long as possible.
+Memory-enhancing therapies and the specialized care available at these communities help seniors with memory loss maintain their cognitive skills for as long as possible.
 Seniors with memory loss also benefit from round-the-clock care and supervision, enhanced security measures, and secured entrances and exits to prevent wandering.

-It’s also possible to find memory care in an assisted living facility.
+It’s also possible to find memory care within an assisted living facility.
 Many assisted living communities have specialized care units for residents with dementia or Alzheimer’s.

-These units usually provide 24-hour supervised care in a separate wing or floor of a residential facility, along with all the therapies and amenities of memory care.
-This means a senior with early-stage dementia may be able to move first to assisted living and later transition to memory care at the same community as their disease progresses.
-This may ease the move to memory care and enable aging adults to maintain friendships and staff relationships from assisted living.
+These units usually provide 24-hour supervised care in a separate wing or floor of a residential community, along with all the therapies and amenities of memory care.
+So, a senior with early-stage dementia may be able to move to an assisted living residence first and then transition to the memory care level later if needed.
+This option may ease the move to memory care and enable seniors to maintain friendships and staff relationships from their previous assisted living environment.

-If cognitive decline is a concern, however, ask yourself the following questions to determine the best fit for your aging relative:
+If cognitive decline is a concern, however, ask yourself these questions to determine the best fit for your aging relative:

-If you answered yes to any of these questions, or if you’re concerned about your loved one’s safety, memory care might be the best option for your family member.
+If you answered “yes” to any of these questions and are concerned about your loved one’s safety, memory care might be the best option for your family member.